LoneStarCoder/lonestarcoder.github.io/blog/install_simple_postfix_relay_on_redhat.md

 #221 2.0.0 Bye
 ```
 ### View the Postfix Logs
 You don't have to use tail, use whatever you want, but the logs are usually here.
-You should see information about the message you sent, and attempting to deliver.
+You should see information about the message you sent, and is now attempting to deliver.
 ```
 sudo tail -f /var/log/maillog
 ```